shaunrd0/dot/README.md

 **Warning:** `--adopt` is used to link conflicting files, but doing so could result in the loss of some configs within your local copy of the repository and on your local system.
 After running `stow --adopt .`, be sure to check `git status` is clean.
-If a file has been modified, discard the local changes to be up-to-date with `origin/master` and it will be restored on your system as well, since the files are now linked.
+If a file has been modified, discard the local changes to be up-to-date with `origin/master` and it will be restored on your system as well, since the files are now linked. **Your conflicting local system configurations will be lost** unless you back them up manually.

 We could run the following commands to restore changed files
 ```bash